Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Auto-Chlor's precision answers every call
 You're just residue circling the drain
 While we remain the gold standard in this game
-(Alarm Sounds, Emergency Alert Beeping)

 Listen up, EcoLab, your empire's dissolution's imminent, Your reputation's precipitating, leaving sediment.
 While Auto-Chlor's solutions stay crystal clear and evident, Your business model's showing signs of toxic impediment!
 My thermal surge diverges, fluctuates in wild designs— Temperature's slippin' and slidin' like your stock's decline.
-Your tech team's twisted digits fumble through the day, Can't distinguish valves from vacuum lines, they're glitches on display!
-Substance dissipates to mist while your hype persists, Vaporware's your hallmark but the fog won't lift.
 Your low-temp system's running colder than your service calls, While your PPM readings bounce off basement walls!
-(Your claims?)
 Pure delusion!
-(Your game?)
 Mass confusion!
-(Your fame?)
 Just illusion!
 Time for market redistribution!
 We're enzymatic catalysts igniting industry's core, Sparking revolutions while your circuits short and war!
 Your empire's oxidized, corroding to the core,
 While Auto-Chlor's concentrate hits perfect score!
-(Perfect score!)

 You're cooking flawed concoctions in your clandestine labs, Breaking bad at equations while we shatter slabs!
 Your sanitizer's weaker than your quarterly reports,